Mindfulness: Other uses

-This model describes how sensory consciousness results in the generation of feelings, perception or volition, and how individuals' previously conditioned attitudes and past associations influence this generation.
-The five aggregates are described as constantly arising and ceasing in the present moment.

-Cultivating self-knowledge and wisdom

-The practice of mindfulness can be utilized to gradually develop self-knowledge and wisdom.
-In this regard, Buddhist teachings provide detailed instructions on how one can carry out an inquiry into the nature of the mind, and this guidance can help one to make sense of one's subjective experience.
-This could include understanding what the "present moment" is, how various thoughts, etc., arise following input from the senses, the conditioned nature of thoughts, and other realizations.
-In Buddhist teachings, ultimate wisdom refers to gaining deep insight into all phenomena or "seeing things as they are."

 Historical development

 Buddhism

 Mindfulness as a modern, Western practice is founded on Zen and modern Vipassanā, and involves the training of sati, which means "moment to moment awareness of present events", but also "remembering to be aware of something".

 Early Buddhism

 Sati is one of the seven factors of enlightenment.
 "Correct" or "right" mindfulness (Pali: sammā-sati, Sanskrit samyak-smṛti) is the seventh element of the Noble Eightfold Path.
 Mindfulness is an antidote to delusion and is considered as a 'power' (Pali: bala) which contributes to the attainment of Nibbana.
 This faculty becomes a power in particular when it is coupled with clear comprehension of whatever is taking place.
 Nirvana is a state of being in which greed, hatred and delusion (Pali: moha) have been overcome and abandoned, and are absent from the mind.

 According to Paul Williams, referring to Erich Frauwallner, mindfulness provided the way in Early Buddhism to liberation, "constantly watching sensory experience in order to prevent the arising of cravings which would power future experience into rebirths."
 According to Vetter, Jhanas may have been the original core practice of the Buddha, which aided the maintenance of mindfulness.

 According to Thomas William Rhys Davids, the doctrine of mindfulness is "perhaps the most important" after the Four Noble Truths and the Noble Eightfold Path.
 T.W.
 Rhys Davids viewed the teachings of Gotama Buddha as a rational technique for self-actualization and rejected a few parts of it, mainly the doctrine of rebirth, as residual superstitions.